GryllsAddons/ShaguTweaks-mods/README.md

 ### hide-combat-tooltip
 Hides the tooltip while in combat<br>
 While in combat, holding shift while mousing over a new target will show the tooltip<br>

+### improved-interface-options
+Removes the background while in the Interface Options<br>

 ### minimap-fps
 Adds a fps display to the bottomleft of the minimap<br>